 Discovery Cove is a smaller park than SeaWorld, with less activities, but a significantly larger gate price (as of July 2018, a single day ticket to Discovery Cove was $149, plus $50 for the Dolphin swim if you buy the tickets online in advance.
 A single day ticket to SeaWorld is $79.99 if you buy it online in advance.
 Those prices also don’t include the hundreds of dollars you can spend on options like photo packages, private cabanas, feeding animals, private tours, swimming with sharks, etc.).
 However with limited entry each day, it’s a more exclusive experience, breakfast, lunch, snacks and drinks (including basic alcohol – if you want the upgraded drink package, that costs more) are included, and attendance is capped at 1200 people per day, so there are much fewer crowds.

 Since 2012, SeaWorld had offered a great deal wherein if you bought a day at Discovery Cove, you also got unlimited free admission to SeaWorld Orlando and Aquatica water park for 14 days.
 “This new offer is incredible for guests because it allows them to explore Discovery Cove for the day and also enjoy SeaWorld and Aquatica during their Orlando vacation, so they can experience the amazing animal connections that all of our parks deliver in their own way.” said Toni Caracciolo, at the time the marketing vice president for SeaWorld Parks & Resorts.
 “It also solidifies the Discovery Cove reservation as a true, all-inclusive package,” she added.
-Welp, apparently, solidifying Discovery Cove as a true, all-inclusive package isn’t important to SeaWorld anymore, because as of not very long ago, if you paid to visit Discovery Cove for the day and want to have access to SeaWorld and Aquatica for 14 days, that’s now going to cost you extra. $21 extra per person.
-And if you want to add Busch Gardens Tampa into the mix, you can add another $25 per person on top of that.
+Welp, apparently, solidifying Discovery Cove as a true, all-inclusive package isn’t important to SeaWorld anymore, because as of summer 2018, if you paid to visit Discovery Cove for the day and want to have access to SeaWorld and Aquatica for 14 days, that started costing you extra. $21 extra per person.
+And if you wanted to add Busch Gardens Tampa into the mix, you can add another $25 per person on top of that.

 Paying extra for admission doesn’t include parking, by the way.
 So expect to pay anywhere from $22 to $34 per car per day (but you won’t find anything online that tells you how much parking will actually cost on any given day.
 It’s apparently a surprise.).